KhushiiChoudhary/Math608-Project/README.md

-# Comparing NumPy with Dask for Large-Scale Data Operations
+# Comparing Pandas with Dask for Large-Scale Data Operations

-This project demonstrates the differences between **NumPy** and **Dask** for handling large-scale data operations, focusing on performance, memory efficiency, and parallelism.
+This project demonstrates the differences between **Pandas** and **Dask** for handling large-scale data operations, focusing on performance, memory efficiency, and parallelism.

 ## Project Overview